What is SVM mastering?

 Do you create test pressings of records?

-Yes!
-All of our orders come with test pressings for your review.
-In fact, we won’t start manufacturing your order until we receive an OK in writing (email works just fine) from you once you’ve received your test pressings and you’re happy with the result.
+Absolutely!
+All of our combo packages come with test pressings for your review.
+In fact, we won’t start manufacturing your final records until we receive an OK from you in writing (email works just fine too or you can bust out that the old fax machine and send us a thumbs up!).

-How much music can you fit onto a 7 inch record?
-How about a 12 inch record?
+How much music can you fit on a record?

-Generally speaking, on a 7 inch record you can fit around 5 minutes per side at 45 RPM (the more common speed) or 7 minutes per side at 33 RPM.
-On a 10 inch record you can fit around 8 minutes per side at 45 RPM or 13 minutes per side at 33 RPM.
-And on a 12 inch record you can fit around 15 minutes per side at 45 RPM and 22 minutes per side at 33 RPM (the more common speed).
+Generally speaking, on a 7 inch record you can fit around 4-6 minutes per side at 45 RPM (the most common speed).
+On a 10 inch record you can fit around 9-12 minutes per side at 45 RPM or 12-15 minutes per side at 33 RPM.
+And on a 12 inch record you can fit around 12-15 minutes per side at 45 RPM and 15-22 minutes per side at 33 RPM (the most common speed).